hpburon/Workshop/Final.md

 By design, health care facilities are made and located with the intent of helping the highest number of people possible.
 So, because the urban areas in Westmoreland are located in the flatter regions of the parish, so are the health care facilities.

-In conclusion, I believe that Westmoreland has done a good job in human development.
-It would certainly be beneficial is its health care facilities were more spatially spread out, but assuming that they created as many as they were financially able to, their locations were clearly logically planned (they cover the most urban areas).
+In conclusion, I believe that Westmoreland has done a very good job in human development.
+It would certainly be beneficial if its health care facilities were more spatially spread out, but assuming that they created as many as they were financially able to, their locations were clearly logically planned (they cover the most urban areas).